 We are very early in our development efforts.
-All but one of our product candidates, MGTA-456, are still in preclinical development.
+All but two of our product candidates, MGTA-456 and MGTA-145, are still in preclinical development.
 If we are unable to advance our product candidates to obtain regulatory approval and ultimately commercialize our product candidates, or experience significant delays in doing so, our business will be materially harmed.

-We are very early in our development efforts and all but one of our product candidates, MGTA-456, are still in preclinical development.
-We have only recently completed initial preclinical studies for MGTA-145.
+We are very early in our development efforts and all but two of our product candidates, MGTA-456 and MGTA-145, are still in preclinical development.
 Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our product candidates, which may never occur.
-We currently generate no revenue from sales of any product and we may never be able to develop or commercialize a marketable product.
+We currently generate no revenue from sales of any product, and we may never be able to develop or commercialize a marketable product.